 The skin contains cells called keratinocytes.
 Keratinocytes create proteins that give hair its strength and elasticity.
 Staying hydrated helps maintain healthy cell structure and youthful skin.

 Cancerous tumors grow rapidly because they require lots of energy.
 This means they must constantly draw blood from other body areas.
 If these tumor cells are deprived of oxygen for too long, they die off.
 However, when they receive adequate quantities of water, they thrive.
 Therefore, drinking at least 8 cups of water daily may reduce the risk of developing certain types of cancers.

 Drinking plenty of water while following a low-calorie diet aids weight loss efforts.
 It increases metabolism, allowing people to burn calories faster than normal.
 Plus, it prevents hunger pangs since it fills stomachs quickly.

 If you want to lose weight, there are many ways that dehydration affects you.
 For example, when you don’t get enough fluids, your metabolism slows down, so you burn fewer calories throughout the day.
-In addition, if you aren’t getting adequate fluid, your digestive tract becomes constipated, which causes you to eat less often due to discomfort.
-Finally, lack of proper hydration increases hunger levels, so you snack on high-calorie foods instead of healthier options.
+Not drinking enough fluids can lead to constipation, which can make you eat less because it’s uncomfortable.
+Finally, lack of proper hydration increases hunger, so you snack on high-calorie foods instead of healthier options.

 Prevents Sore Throats

 Throat sores occur when bacteria enter the mucus membranes lining the inside walls of the mouth.
 These tissues normally protect the interior of the mouth from foreign objects.
 But when the area becomes irritated due to dehydration, it creates a breeding ground for harmful germs.
-To prevent sore throats, try gargling with warm salt water several times daily.
-Salt draws out excess liquids from the body, leaving behind just pure water.
+Try gargling with warm salt water several times daily to prevent sore throats.
+Salt draws out excess bodily liquids, leaving behind just pure water.